PieroPastor/linear_regression-app/README.md

-# linear_regression-app
+# Linear Regression App
-Here is the code and the exe
+Here is the code and the exe, the code is in spanish.
+This app is about a graphing calculator that receives cardinal points and with them, create the regression.
+Also you can predict in there.
+Piero Pastor.